OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - Check for the usage of any Firebase Real-time databases and attempt to identify if they are misconfigured by making the following network call:
   - `https://_firebaseProjectName_.firebaseio.com/.json`
 - Determine whether a Realm database is available in `/data/data/<package-name>/files/`, whether it is unencrypted, and whether it contains sensitive information.
 By default, the file extension is `realm` and the file name is `default`.
 Inspect the Realm database with the [Realm Browser](https://github.com/realm/realm-browser-osx "Realm Browser for macOS").

-In general sensitive data stored locally on the device should always be at least encrypted, and any keys used for encryption methods should be securely stored within the Android Keystore.
-These files should also be stored within the application sandbox.

-Even more ideally, if achievable, sensitive data shouldn't be stored on the device at all and instead should be stored off device.

 ## Testing Local Storage for Input Validation (MSTG-PLATFORM-2)